SPRING and SUMMER, 2021 ACTIVITY – Please check back often for updates.

 SPRING AND FALL

 Leo Creek is an important Leelanau County lake trout and salmon spawning environment.
-Wander along the creek trail this fall to see mature fish swimming and leaping their way upstream to lay eggs in a number of creek gravel beds.
+Stroll along the creek trail this fall to see mature fish swimming and leaping their way upstream to lay eggs in a number of creek gravel beds.

 The garden is open 24 hours.
 Come on in and wander.
-If we are there, we are glad to give a tour and talk about what we do.

 To RSVP or inquire about an upcoming event or volunteering, please fill out the contact form below!